Elizabeth Wetherill (1713-1799?) and Edward Peterson (1714?-1783).

 Elizabeth was baptised on 1 February 1713 at St Nicholas’s Church in Great Yarmouth, her parents being schoolteacher Thomas Wetherill and Mary Corpe.

-Her brother William Wetherill’s will refers to her as Elizabeth Peterson and mentions her children but I’ve not found a record of a Wetherill marrying a Peterson.
-However, an Elizabeth Wetherill married William Parker in Caister just a few miles from Yarmouth – given as their home parish – on 5 June 1740.
-The marriage produced a child, Ann, but William died in Yarmouth in November 1745.
+Her brother William Wetherill’s will referred to her as Elizabeth Peterson and mentioned her children but I’ve not found a record of a Wetherill marrying a Peterson.
+However, an Elizabeth Wetherill married William Parker at Holy Trinity Church in Caister just a few miles from Great Yarmouth – which they gave as their home parish – on 5 June 1740.
+William was probably the man who died in Yarmouth in November 1745 and was buried at St Nicholas’s on the 14th.

 A widow Elizabeth Parker married Edward Peterson at St Peter Parmentergate in Norwich, Norfolk, and I believe that this is her.
 The ceremony was held on 15 January 1747 (recorded as 1746 in the old-style calendar) and together they had at least six children.
 Edward was a businessman, described in the newspapers as a salesman.
 The Norfolk Chronicle of 28 August 1779 carried an advert from Edward Peterson, an importer of “foreign spiritous liquors”, stating that he had opened a warehouse next to the Excise Office in Tombland, Norwich, where “every article in the liquor trade will be executed on the lowest terms”.